 Cohort-based coaching apps

-Cohort coaching is easy with the right technology.
+Cohort-driven courses are easy with the right technology.
 Here are a few of the tools we recommend:

 Kajabi.
 You need a digital course software to host your training materials and protect your content.
 Most learning management softwares can do this, but with Kajabi, you get an entire suite of tools that will help you grow your business: